-1.5 to 2 kg (3 to 4 lbs) off cuts of beef (Viande pour animaux) – you could also any other meat or fish (which I vary with when on offer)
+1.5 to 2 kg (3 to 4 lbs) off cuts of beef (Viande pour animaux) – you could also use any other meat or fish (which I vary by what’s on offer)

-Cut everything into pieces.
-I base the size of the pieces on my dog.
+Cut everything into bite size pieces.
+I base the size of the pieces on my pet.
 Take out any bones*.
-(Raw meat bones are kept as a treat for Chewie.)
+(Keep raw meat bones as a treat for dogs.)

 In a big pot on the stove, heat a couple tablespoons of oil.

 Add in the heart or liver and give a stir.

 After it browns a bit add in the meat.

 Add water until it just covers everything.

 Let simmer for about an hour or so on a low heat.
 You could also do this in a slow cooker, set on low for 3 – 4 hours.

 Then turn off the burner and let it cool naturally.

 Once cool, spoon in to containers.